Arwa-Mekawy3/Arwa-Mekawy3/README.md

 Software Engineer specialized in Artificial Intelligence
 --------------------------------------------------------

-I am Arwa Mekawy, a dedicated and passionate final-year student in Computer Science, specializing in Artificial Intelligence, at Pharos University, Alexandria (PUA).
-My coding journey began in 2014, when I was just 10 years old, and since then, I have cultivated a deep passion for AI, coding, problem-solving, and computer engineering.
-This early start has empowered me to tackle complex challenges and create innovative solutions that seamlessly integrate both hardware and software.
-Specializing in Artificial Intelligence, I have built a strong foundation in machine learning, deep learning, computer vision, and real-time technology.
-I have developed expertise in building intelligent systems that solve real-world problems, especially in areas like augmented reality, where I bridge the gap between theory and practical application.
-I have undergone specialized training in Arduino development at Smart Technology, Embedded Systems at the Information Technology Institute (ITI), Machine Learning at ZA Tech, and Flutter Mobile Development at Route Academy.
-Additionally, I have hands-on experience in full-stack web development, enabling me to design and implement AI-driven solutions that are scalable and impactful.
-I am driven by a passion for continuous learning, always eager to explore emerging technologies and collaborate on forward-thinking projects.
-I thrive in dynamic environments and am committed to pushing the boundaries of AI and software development.
-I am actively seeking opportunities to contribute my skills and passion to innovative teams and impactful projects.
-Let’s connect and explore how we can shape the future of technology together.
+I’m Arwa Mekawy, a Computer Science graduate from Pharos University in Alexandria (PUA), specializing in Artificial Intelligence.
+With a coding journey that began in 2014 at just 10 years old, I bring over a decade of hands-on experience blending AI, software engineering, and embedded systems into real-world, impactful solutions.

+My core strengths include:

+- Machine Learning and Deep Learning
+- Computer Vision and Real-Time Applications
+- Embedded Systems (Arduino, Microcontrollers)
+- Flutter Mobile Development
+- Augmented Reality

+I’ve received specialized training from top institutions, including:

+- Smart Technology – Arduino Development
+- Information Technology Institute (ITI) – Embedded Systems
+- ZA Tech – Machine Learning
+- Route Academy – Flutter Development

+As Head of the IEEE AI and Data Science Team at PUA, I lead initiatives that empower students and young professionals to innovate, collaborate, and excel in tech.

+I thrive in fast-paced, creative environments where I can continuously learn and contribute to forward-thinking projects.
+I’m especially excited about roles that merge AI, hardware, and mobile platforms to solve meaningful challenges.

+I am currently open to opportunities in:

+- AI Engineering
+- Hardware Development
+- Mobile Application Development
+- Research and Innovation in Emerging Technologies

+Let’s connect and explore how we can build the future of technology together.

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [arwa.mekawy33@gmail.com](mailto:arwa.mekawy33@gmail.com)